 The Appeal Fund enters into charitable gift annuity arrangements, whereby the assets are held by the Archdiocese of Philadelphia Non-Pension Assets Portfolio ("NPAP") and are recorded at fair value when received.
-The assets are included in the investments in the NPAP portfolio as of June 30, 2013 and 2012.
+The assets are included in the investments in the NPAP as of June 30, 2014 and 2013.
 Periodic annuity payments are made to the donor or their beneficiaries until death.
 Upon receipt of the assets, a liability is recorded at the present value of the estimated future payments to be distributed over the donor's and/or other beneficiaries' expected life, based on the GAM-2000 Mortality Tables and discount rates set when the annuity agreement is established, which range between 2.00% and 4.51%.
 The annuity agreement stipulates that the Appeal Fund has unrestricted and unencumbered assets in the form of cash, cash equivalents, or publicly traded securities of at least \$100,000 plus one-half of the principal value of any annuities issued by the Archdiocese and now in effect.
-The Appeal Fund's unrestricted net assets at June 30, 2013 and 2012 total \$1,811,403 and \$2,131,654, respectively, which exceeds the agreement stipulation.
+The Appeal Fund's unrestricted net assets at June 30, 2014 and 2013 total \$1,364,710 and \$1,811,403, respectively, which exceeds the agreement stipulation.